digitalkaoz/flutter-timesheet/README.md

 > a Timesheet Application, because all others suxx ;)

 This whole App is totally educational to me.
+I used it for learning [Dart](https://dart.dev/) and [Flutter](https://flutter.dev/).
 If you value this work (like me) download the App from the App-Store of your Platform :)

 <a href="https://play.google.com/store/apps/details?id=net.digitalkaoz.timesheet_flutter" target="_blank"><img src="https://github.com/digitalkaoz/flutter-timesheet/raw/master/assets/playstore.png" height="50"></a>